 WebMD

-Hibiscus sabdariffa: Overview, Uses, Side Effects, Precautions, Interactions, Dosing and Reviews
+Hibiscus Sabdariffa: Overview, Uses, Side Effects, Precautions, Interactions, Dosing and Reviews

 WebMD

-webmd.com › reference
+webmd.com › vitamins and supplements › reference

 Hibiscus: Uses and Risks

-April 30, 2025 - Hibiscus tea is a popular drink sometimes known as sour tea.
+May 1, 2025 - Hibiscus tea is a popular drink sometimes known as sour tea.
 Side effects.
 Hibiscus may cause blood pressure to drop.

 PubMed Central